 According to Louise and police reports, I was thrown 15 feet and landed on soft grass and leaves in the forest - luckily not hitting any rocks, trees or pavement.
 Several people stopped and Louise asked for volunteers to call the ambulance and the police.
 Aside from me sustaining serious injuries, my bicycle (which I'd brought with me from Canada) was damaged beyond repair.
 The young fellow driving the car that hit me was Danish, 29 years old, and a criminally inexperienced and careless driver.

 The police came in 5 minutes; the first ambulance came in 20 minutes but its crew called for an "intensive care" ambulance to come instead.
 Louise says it was a huge (25') truck full of medical equipment and staffed by 4 paramedics.
-A policeman drove Louise to the closest hospital, but then after 2-1/2 hours took her to the downtown Copenhagen "Rigshospital" which is the country's major trauma centre where I had been taken.
+A policeman drove Louise to the closest hospital, but then after a 2-1/2 hour wait, took her to the downtown Copenhagen "Rigshospital" which is the country's major trauma centre where I had been taken.

 Louise called on our good friends Karen Mardahl (an American of Danish descent) and her husband Joe McKernan (a Scottish expat).
 They immediately took a taxi to the Rigshospital and waited with Louise while the doctors came by with regular progress reports.
 I had 3 hours of emergency surgery, lasting from 9 PM til midnight.
-I regained consciousness just once in the operating room and remember seeing a circle of 12 doctors and nurses dressed in plastic surgical gear.
+I regained consciousness just once in the operating room and remember seeing a circle of 12 doctors and nurses dressed in surgical gear.
 The chief doctor was in front talking to me; he was a large East Indian man who said I'd been in an accident and was now in the hospital in New Delhi, India!
 His operating room humour puzzled me and I didn't entirely believe his explanation.

 Louise saw me in intensive care at 12:30 AM, spent the night at Karen and Joe's apartment, then returned to the hospital twice the next day.
 I was kept unconscious for 3 days for my own protection, then couldn't talk for the next 10 days because I was on a respirator.
 I tried using a pen and paper to write messages to Louise and the nurses, but my penmanship at first was not very good.